jundalisay/superb/content/en/maharlika/laws/epira/chapter-2.md

 Provided, That for the Visayas and the isolated distribution system, should the 69 kilovolt line not form part of the main transmission grid and be directly connected to the substation of the distribution utility, it shall form part of the subtransmission system.

-## SEC.
-8. Creation of the National Transmission Company
+## Section 8.
+Creation of the National Transmission Company

 TRANSCO is created to assume the electrical transmission function of NAPOCOR.
 - It shall be wholly owned by PSALM